"He hates crime, he hates due process. He apparently hates his vocal cords, too."

 - The Soldier class from Team Fortress 2 speaks in an iconic gravelly bark.
 He is shown smoking in canon, but his constant rasp is really attributed to his lack of an indoor voice.

-- Black Doom in Shadow the Hedgehog.
+- Black Doom in Video Game Shadow The Hedgehog.

 - Leo from Anarchy Reigns has an interesting take on this.
 When he gets shouty, his voice does become strained but keeps a high register.
 This is most notable in the second fight against Jack, and it makes him sound feral, which ties into his lion motif.